TBrantl/TBrantl/README.md

 - Ask me about a time when I had to overcome something difficult

-- How to reach me?
-Do Not Disturb

 - Favorite quote: **"It ain't about how hard you hit.
 It's about how hard you can get hit and keep moving forward."**

 <p align="left">